Assisted Living Studio

 Anchor Robotics Personalised Assisted Living Studio

-The studio will provide a ‘Living Lab’ environment.
+The studio provides a ‘Living Lab’ environment.
 The ‘Living Lab’ concept refers to a set of methodologies and tools for the co-creation and validation of innovation together with the end-users.

 Designed to resemble a typical single level home, the studio comprises an open-plan living, dining and kitchen area and a bathroom and bedroom.
 The studio has been instrumented with a network of wireless sensors linked to a Smart Home Controller Hub, Wi-Fi cameras and an ADSL connection.

 The UWE Bristol team at BRL are using the data generated from the sensors to detect patterns of activity to build adaptable algorithms and provide robots with contextual information and learn behavioural patterns.
 This helps to develop personalised assistive robotic systems especially adapted to each person’s lifestyle to support independent living.

 Our approach to research and design is to take a person-centred approach

 - Understanding people’s context of use and perspectives on robotic assistive technology